Fritz Ramseyer: Socio-political context

 The subsequent propagation of the Gospel in Kumasi, by the Basel missionaries paved the way for mission work in the western and northern parts of the country until World War I. The mission had a presence at Yendi – homeland of the Dagomba people, by 1913 and were in the early stages moving eastwards towards Northern Togoland.
 There were pockets of Christian communities along the away that had been pioneered by native alumni of Basel mission –education system along the coast.
 An example of a town that had Christian coverts, was Tamale, a town that had 6000 inhabitants in 1914.
 On 25 December – Christmas Day, passages from the Nativity of Jesus were narrated in the Dagbani language for the first time.

 The First World War terminated the activities of the Basel mission on the Gold Coast as the Germans were opponents of the British during the war.
 The Basel missionaries who were mostly German or Swiss German were expelled from the colony.
 The Colonial Secretary wrote to G. Zurcher, the General Superintendent of the Basel Mission on the Gold Coast on 10 December 1917 with a deportation order.
 A propaganda piece by now-defunct Cape Coast-based newspaper, the Gold Coast Leader published in May 1917 accused the German missionaries of “seeking to persuade the people of the inevitability of a German victory.”
 The missionaries were summoned to Accra in the second week of December 1917 and deported on 16 December 1917.
 Eight missionaries, six Swiss, one Australian and one American, were forced to leave the Gold Coast.
-They were H. Stricker who was in charge of the Akropong College, G. Zurcher and H. Dewald at Chritiansborg, P. Dieterle at the Abokobi station, E. Scherrer of the Aburi station, N. Rhode and H. Henking at Abetifi and F. Jost at the Kumasi station.
+They were H. Stricker who was in charge of the Akropong College, G. Zurcher and H. Dewald at Christiansborg, P. Dieterle at the Abokobi station, E. Scherrer of the Aburi station, N. Rhode and H. Henking at Abetifi and F. Jost at the Kumasi station.
 On 12 January 1918, it became unlawful for any European missionary to remain in Akuapem.
 By 2 February 1918, the Secretary of State in London had ordered all Basel missionaries to exit the Gold Coast with immediate effect.
 The colonial government also confiscated all Basel mission assets on the Gold Coast.

 Missionaries from the United Free Church of Scotland, who were then based in Calabar, Nigeria took over the operations of the Basel mission's practice in Ghana.
 A new structure was set up handing over administration of the mission to Ghanaians, under a new name, the Presbyterian Church of the Gold Coast.